-From 1991 - 2013 I continued television and radio broadcasting, but still continue with journalism, consultancy, lecturing and leading botanical and wildlife tours to Africa, Europe, India, North & South America, Australia, Iran, Kazakstan and other parts of the world.
+Since 1991 I have continued television and radio broadcasting, journalism, consultancy, lecturing and leading botanical and wildlife tours to Africa, Europe, India, North & South America and other parts of the world.

 I regularly wrote for newspapers and magazines and acted as a consultant for businesses and private customers.

-I still manage to find time for Gardening, Morris dancing, Folk dancing and playing the English concertina, Wild life, and being a granddad to my many grandchildren.
+I still manage to find time for Gardening, Morris dancing, Folk dancing and playing the English concertina, Wild life, and being a granddad to our eight grandchildren.